netlify/cli/README.md

 ```

 When using the CLI in a CI environment we recommend installing it locally as a development dependency, instead of globally.
-To install locally, run the following command from the root directory directory of your project:
+To install locally, run the following command from the root directory of your project:

 ```bash
 npm install --save-dev netlify-cli